 The Partnership is wherever its partners are, and the Geneva Water Hub currently hosts its Coordination Unit.

 The partnership is composed of 3 categories of partners:

-The choice to become a Partner or an Associate Partner depends on an institution’s desired level of involvement within the Partnership, as well as its work on water cooperation and/or diplomacy.
+The choice to become a Partner or an Affliate depends on an institution’s desired level of involvement within the Partnership, as well as its work on water cooperation and/or diplomacy.

 They are the founding members of the Partnership.

-Partners are knowledge insititutions (academic or non academic) who are at the stage of initiating education, research and/or traning activities/programmes on water cooperation and diplomacy.
+Partners are knowledge institutions (academic or non academic) who are at the stage of initiating education, research and/or training activities/programmes on water cooperation and diplomacy.